seanpaulconnelly/joskin-view/README.md

 App is to harness live data from RSportz during the 2013 JOs of Inline Hockey, FIRS, and AAU/USARS Adult Nationals

+### Demo site
+Demo site can be found here: http://seanconnelly.me/rsportz/joskin

+### Local Setup
+1. Clone the repo
+2. Change the `$siteurl` found in header.php to whatever you're using (for me it's http://localhost:8888/joskin-view)
+3. Start local server, open browser, go to URL
+4. Done.

 ### Skin Options
 The wireframe has four different available 'skins' for pre-development presentation.
 This feature should be removed in the finished product.